The New England Journal of Medicine August 27, 2015

 Medical Student

-How do the distinct mechanisms of action for ambrisentan and tadalafil work synergistically to address the pathophysiology of pulmonary arterial hypertension (PAH)?
+How do the mechanisms of action of ambrisentan and tadalafil complement each other in the treatment of pulmonary arterial hypertension?

 Key Response